Last Updated on April 14, 2021

 Very few barbers offer coloring or chemical services these days.
 However, most of them do work with mustaches, beards and other facial hair.
 Keep in mind that licensed barbers are the only professional hair care workers who are legally allowed to shave the face.

 Most barbershops have a masculine environment to match with the desires of the majority of their clientele.
 You may see little in the way of decor, and reading material will be geared toward male interest.
+You’ll see more types of combs than brushes.

 You may also see televisions on and set to sports channels similar to what you’d see at Sport Clips (which is technically not a barber).
 Shops are usually smaller one-roomed establishments with clients sitting in swiveling chairs in front of mirrors.
 Some barbershops also provide such amenities as warm towels to aid in the experience.